 The CalculatorData class is the database definition of the Calculator resource.
 It defines any characteristics it has, as oppose to behaviour it may have.
+The 'OWNABLE' field (defaults to True) defines whether users who request resource of this class would also 'own' it, making it unavailable to others.
 It's also recommended adding it to the Django admin panel.
 Edit the content of the resources/admin.py file:

 '''

 from rotest.management.admin import register_resource_to_admin

+from . import models

+register_resource_to_admin(models.CalculatorData, attr_list=['ip_address'])

 '''

-''' from . import models

-register_resource_to_admin(models.CalculatorData, attr_list=['ip_address']) '''